Dr Stephen Dodd

 This fundamental experimental work has been used to form computer simulation models for charge injection and electroluminescence during tree initiation and simulations of the electrical treeing process based on empirical modelling and deterministic modelling of partial discharge activity and electrical tree growth.

 Such an approach has many advantages over the stochastic simulation methods that have been employed in the past.
 Specifically, they allow partial discharge behaviour to be modelled explicitly, such that tree extension is based on energy considerations - matching the local energy dissipated during each discharge event with the energy required to create local damage to the surrounding material.
 This allows the model to predict tree growth rates and the degree of branching (fractal dimension of tree growth) and establishes a methodology by which the relationship between tree growth characteristics and material factors such as bulk electrical conductivity to be explored.
 Ultimately, this will lead to physical models for treeing that have key material properties and influencing factors embedded within them, such that realistic predictive simulations and lifetime models can be obtained.

-Fig 1: Electrical Tree Fig 2: Electrical Tree and Partical Discharges
+Fig 1: Electrical tree grown in epoxy resin Fig 2: Electrical tree growth and partial discharges

 Practically, this fundamental work has led on to the development of novel condition monitoring techniques for high voltage insulation systems.
 These have been tailored for particular insulation materials and applications, including a capacitive monitoring technique for use where partial discharge magnitudes are often too low to distinguish, conventionally, from external electrical noise.
 Dr Dodd has attracted extensive financial support for his research into treeing and condition monitoring and assessment of high voltage insulators, amounting to in excess of £1.2M since 1989 from industry.